-Create a consolidated CA certificate bundle and configure SSL environment variables for macOS applications
+Deploy a consolidated CA trust bundle to macOS endpoints and wire SSL environment variables for command-line tooling

 Consider Worklets your easy button